TusharShingade/Academic-Project-BE/README.md

-# Academic-Project-BE
+# Academic-Project-BE-MECH
-Design And Development of Auto Solar Cleaning with Water Spraying System
+Design And Development of Auto Solar Cleaning with Water Spraying System.
+Design and Development an automatic solar panel cleaning system to address the challenge of dust accumulation on PV modules, enhancing their efficiency and maximizing energy generation.
+Developed a cost-effective mechanism using DC motors controlled by a drive unit for horizontal cleaning, with or without a spraying system.
+Conducted research on the effects of different dust particles on PV module efficiency in various regions.
+Utilized PV panels, Arduino, and automation techniques.
+Reduced water usage and increased the overall efficiency of PV modules, contributing to the goal of universal energy access.